 What are the benefits of shared decision-making in healthcare?

-Furthermore, these patients tend to make better decisions about their own care, choosing options they are more likely to adhere to.
+For instance, these patients tend to make better decisions about their own care, choosing options they are more likely to adhere to.
 This combination of informed choices along with increased treatment compliance improves quality of care and lowers costs.

 Additionally, researchers found that among patients complaining of chest pain, shared decision-making “increased patient knowledge about their risk, increased engagement, and safely decreased the rate of admission to an observation unit for cardiac testing“.